agile-ts/documentation/docs/Interfaces.md

 :::info

-Here are all possible interfaces are listed, which were mentioned in the documentation.
+Without any context this section might be useless to you.
+As the name suggests, it's all about typescript interfaces of AgileTs, which are outsourced for a better overview.
+You might get redirected to parts of the Interface Section from other docs.
+Often to learn some more about specific properties of an interface.

 :::

 ## `CreateLoggerConfig`

-This is the `CreateLoggerConfig` Interface, and it is used in the creation and configuration of the Agile Logger.
+The `CreateLoggerConfigInterface` is used in the creation and configuration of the Agile `Logger Class`.
-Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
 ```ts
 export interface CreateLoggerConfigInterface {